- Explain how the ideas and products of late nineteenth-century inventors contributed to the rise of big business

 In 1879, Edison invented the item that has led to his greatest fame: the practical incandescent light bulb.
 He allegedly explored over six thousand different materials for the filament, before stumbling upon carbonized cotton thread as the ideal substance.
 By 1882, with financial backing largely from financier J. P. Morgan, he had created the Edison Electric Illuminating Company, which began supplying electrical current to a small number of customers in New York City.
 Morgan guided subsequent mergers of Edison’s other enterprises, including a machine works firm and a lamp company, resulting in the creation of the Edison General Electric Company in 1889.

 The next stage of invention in electric power came about with the contribution of George Westinghouse.
 Westinghouse was responsible for making electric lighting possible on a national scale.
-While Edison used “direct current” or DC power, which could only extend two miles from the power source, in 1886, Westinghouse invented “alternating current” or AC power, which allowed for delivery over greater distances due to its wavelike patterns.
+While Edison used “direct current” or DC power, which could only extend two miles from the power source, in 1886, Westinghouse founded an electric company that promoted “alternating current” or AC power, which allowed for delivery over greater distances due to its wavelike patterns.
 The Westinghouse Electric Company delivered AC power, which meant that factories, homes, and farms—in short, anything that needed power—could be served, regardless of their proximity to the power source.
 A public relations battle ensued between the Westinghouse and Edison camps, coinciding with the invention of the electric chair as a form of prisoner execution.
 Edison publicly proclaimed AC power to be best adapted for use in the chair, in the hope that such a smear campaign would result in homeowners becoming reluctant to use AC power in their houses.
 Although Edison originally fought the use of AC power in other devices, he reluctantly adapted to it as its popularity increased.